PhenomDevel/PhenomRaidTools/README.md

  - [Backlog] Be able to configure multiple conditions for each trigger.
 Like trigger on `ENCOUNTER_START` *or* `SPELL_CAST_SUCCESS/123`
  - [Backlog] Sync function to sync all encounters with someone else at once
  - [Backlog] Add "global" encounter which will always be merged with the current encounter for e.g. seconds pots or something
- - [Backlog] Have multiple overlays for messages like Important, normal and unimportant or something which alle can be positioned differently.
-The sender can configure the positions for the messages and those will be send to the receiver.
-The receiver can overwrite these positions if wanted.

 ## TODOs
  - Translate error messages and debug messages
- - Hide receiver backdrop if player is in combat and `locked` is unchecked
  - Add error log for current session
  - Add small descriptions of triggers to the overview to help ppl use them
  - Translate encounter overview strings
- - Be able to export encounter as exorsus note?
- - Trigger disabled based on raid difficulty
  - Create YouTube tutorials for the different trigger types
  - Implement generic handling of start/stop condition handlers
  - Implement generic handling of start/stop condition counter handler
- - Actually make transparent group transparent when using elvui
  - Add images to readme
  - Overhaul readme in general and add all features on the list
  - Support profiles (https://www.wowace.com/projects/ace3/pages/api/ace-db-3-0)
- - Be able to clone entries of a given trigger